 2. Replace It

-Once I’d named and claimed my types of self-sabotaging behaviour, it’ was time to replace them with something more healthy.
+Once I’d named and claimed my types of self-sabotaging behaviour, it was time to replace them with something more healthy.
 I’ve flipped around negative self-talk into positive, I respond to myself in positive ways instead of reacting in negative ways.
-I’m doing something new and different over the same old things I’ve always done.
-They say the definition of crazy is doing the same thing over and over again expecting a different response.
+I’m doing something new and different from the same old things I’ve always done.
+Doing the same thing over and over again expecting a different response.
 Shake it up; respond differently.

 It’s not always easy and I often find myself being lured towards the siren call of old habits by using the time I’ve allocated to my projects to customers’ work.